 Are you visiting Brisbane in Queensland, Australia?

-If you are visiting Brisbane one place that will no doubt be on your itinerary will be to spend some time at South Bank.
+If you are visiting Brisbane one place that has to be on your itinerary is South Bank.
 South Bank is a fantastic place to visit for lots of reasons – it has a fabulous atmosphere and is on the banks of the river with a great view of the city skyline.
 But what else does this area of Brisbane offer?